peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 .

  * <i>mapper</i>: An object containing optional converters to convert objects of certain types to CBOR objects.
+Can be null.

  * <i>options</i>: An object containing options to control how certain objects are converted to CBOR objects.